thunder775/change_to_thunder775/README.md

 ## Hi, I am Rahul! 👋
 I am a Full Stack Web and Mobile app Developer based in Punjab, India.
-I enjoy learning new things and building cool things.
+I enjoy learning new things and building something useful from that.

 Here are some of the projects I have worked on:
 ## Mobile Apps